ccccoisini/Patch-Recovery-but-fixed/README.md

 # How to use:
 - clone this repo.
 - Copy your recovery.img/recovery.img.lz4 on the folder where you cloned the tool.
+- Run "chmod 777 magiskboot" and "chmod 777 avbtool" without quotes.
-- Run "sudo script1.sh" and "sudo script2.sh" without quotes.
+- Run "./script1.sh" and "./script2.sh" without quotes.
 - The Patching process will start
 - A Patched-Recovery.img will be generated at the end of the process.